MicrosoftDocs/cloud-adoption-framework/docs/scenarios/github-velocity/index.md

 ### GitHub’s shift-left security features

 Starting with the first steps of development, DevSecOps adheres to security best practices.
 By using a shift-left strategy, DevSecOps redirects the security focus.
 Instead of pointing toward auditing at the end, it shifts to development in the beginning.
-Besides producing robust code, this fail fast approach helps to resolve problems early on, when they're easy to fix.
+Besides producing robust code, this fail-fast approach helps to resolve problems early on when they're easy to fix.

 With many security capabilities, GitHub offers tools that support every part of a DevSecOps workflow:

-- Browser-based IDEs with built-in security extensions.
+- Browser-based IDEs with built-in security extensions
-- Agents that continuously monitor security advisories and replace vulnerable and out-of-date dependencies.
+- Agents that continuously monitor security advisories and replace vulnerable and out-of-date dependencies
-- Search capabilities that scan source code for vulnerabilities.
+- Search capabilities that scan source code for vulnerabilities
-- Action-based workflows that automate every step of development, testing, and deployment.
+- Action-based workflows that automate every step of development, testing, and deployment
-- Spaces that provide a way to privately discuss and resolve security threats and then publish the information.
+- Spaces that provide a way to privately discuss and resolve security threats and then publish the information
-- Combined with the monitoring and evaluation power of Azure, these features provide a superb service for building secure cloud solutions.
+- Combined with the monitoring and evaluation power of Azure, these features provide a superb service for building secure cloud solutions

 ### Example

 GitHub DevSecOps installations cover many security scenarios.
 Possibilities include the following cases:

-- Developers who want to take advantage of pre-configured environments that offer security capabilities.
+- Developers who want to take advantage of pre-configured environments that offer security capabilities
-- Administrators who rely on having up-to-date, prioritized security reports at their fingertips, along with details on affected code and suggested fixes.
+- Administrators who rely on having up-to-date, prioritized security reports at their fingertips, along with details on affected code and suggested fixes
-- Streamlined organizations that need systems to automatically acquire new and uncompromised security devices when secrets are left exposed in code.
+- Streamlined organizations that need systems to automatically acquire new and uncompromised security devices when secrets are left exposed in code
-- Development teams that could benefit from automatic upgrades when newer or more secure versions of external packages become available.
+- Development teams that could benefit from automatic upgrades when newer or more secure versions of external packages become available

 For further reading, see: